Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 1. Intro
 --------------------

-This is 1.42 release of jk_botti, by Jussi Kivilinna <jussi.kivilinna@mbnet.fi>
+This is 1.42 release of jk_botti, by Jussi Kivilinna <jussi.kivilinna@iki.fi>
 You are free to use code for any of your needs.

 jk_botti is computer gamer for multiplayer mode of Half-Life (HLDM) and has